DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 ## disablePageCaching

-Prevents the browser from caching the page content.
+Prevents the browser from caching page content.

 ```json
 {